 There are three basic ways to deploy a WIPS.
 The first, primarily found at the lower-end of the market, is known as time slicing or time sharing.
 In this type of deployment, the wireless access point does double duty, providing network traffic with wireless connectivity while periodically scanning for rogue access points.

 In the second approach, which is known as integrated WIPS, a sensor that is built into the authorized access point continually scans radio frequencies, looking for unauthorized access points.

 In the third approach, which is known as WIPS overlay, sensors are deployed throughout a building to monitor radio frequencies.
 The sensors forward the data they collect to a centralized server for further analysis, action and log archiving.
 This approach is more expensive because it requires dedicated hardware, but it is also thought to be most effective.

 WIPS overlay hardware resembles a rack server and the associated sensors resemble Wi-Fi access points.
 Most WIPS overlay systems share the same fundamental components:

-- Sensors -- spread throughout the Wi-Fi network, monitor the radio spectrum and forward logs back to a central management server.
+Sensors -- monitor the radio spectrum and forward logs back to a central management server.

-- Management server -- one or more servers that allow access to the console to coordinate the monitoring process and manage the WIPS.
-These servers also receive information captured by the sensors and take appropriate defense actions based on this information.
+Management server -- receives information captured by the sensors and take appropriate defense actions based on this information.

-Aside from being a security layer, WIPS can also monitor performance and point out access points with setup errors.
-While WIPS provide many valuable features and protections, especially to enterprise, they can be quite costly.
-With hardware, applications, subscriptions and training all factored in, an enterprise with 250 access points might spend as much as $100,000 on a complete WIPS solution.
+While WIPS overlays provide many valuable features and protections, especially to large enterprises who capture customer data, they can be quite costly.
+With hardware, applications, subscriptions and training all factored in, an enterprise with 250 access points might spend as much as $100,000 on WIPS.